-The proportion of EU citizens coming for work has been rising in recent years, which is thought to be related to the expansion of the EU and people leaving southern European countries experiencing economic problems.
+The proportion of EU citizens coming for work had been rising in recent years (although it has now levelled out), which is thought to be related to the expansion of the EU and people leaving southern European countries experiencing economic problems.

 EU net migration is at historically high levels

-Annual net migration from the rest of the EU is at historically high levels.
-It’s been an estimated 160,000 to 190,000 for the last two years now.
+In recent years annual net migration from the rest of the EU has been at historically high levels.
+Up until the year ending September 2016 it was at an estimated 160,000 to 190,000 and had been for the last two years.
 Back in 2010 it was nearer 70,000 a year.

 As the Migration Observatory at the University of Oxford points out, when the EU expanded in 2004, the UK was one of three countries which opened its borders straight away to workers from the new member states.